unicef/rhizome/docs/aggregate_api.rst

 write a sample script in which i interface with the API from python as opposed to with a URL or curl request.

+**How the Aggregate API Works**

+The idea behind the Aggregate resource, is that we want for our api, and our front end reporting and visualization framework to be able to retrieve data with a number of aggregation techniques.
+A few example, that our aggregation framework is meant to support:

+* Show me the average number of children missed per region in Nigeria
+* Show me the median percentage of refusals over the last two campaigns in Region x
+* Sow me the min and max number of children vacinated for x,y, and z regions

+The idea here is that given the data that we capture and store around polio, our aggregation framework allows for flexible analysis on the core data set.

+**When the Aggregate API receives a Request**
+* parse the argument passed into "api_method"
+* parse the indicator, region, campaign from the URL and find their IDs
+* for that api_method, look up the value in the aggregation_type table
+* for that aggregation type, join to find the relevant data in aggregation_expcected_data
+    * at this point you should know what data is required in order to make the necessary calculation given the campaign, region, indicator etc
+* Match the "expected data" with the data parsed from the URL
+* If the data passed through the URL matches the requirements from the expected_data, then call the function passed through the api_method param with the keyword arguments of indicator, region, campaign etc.
+* Execute the function passed in and return the relevant data back to the API.

 .. code-block:: python
    :linenos: